rob-blackbourn/bareASGI/docs/tutorial/headers.md

         (b'set-cookie', f'first_name={first_name}'.encode()),
         (b'set-cookie', f'last_name={last_name}'.encode()),
     ]
-    return 303, headers
+    return HttpResponse(303, headers)
 ```

 This handler receives the `POST` from the form.
 First it checks that the content
 type is appropriate for form data.

 Then it reads the body and unpacks it.
 Note that there is no special support for
-unpacking, we simply use the `urllib.parse.parse_sql` function from the standard
+unpacking, we simply use the `urllib.parse.parse_qsl` function from the standard
 library.

 Finally it sets the cookies with `set-cookie` in the headers.
 The `bareUtils`